 Step 3: Go to Sidebar tab, tick "External disks" under "Devices" to show your WD Passport hard drive for Mac in Finder.

-Solution 4: Recover data from corrupted SD card
+Solution 4: Recover lost data from corrupted SD card

-Follow this short video tutorial to recover data from unreadable SD cards:
+Follow this short video tutorial to recover lost data from unreadable SD cards:

 Aside from SD card data recovery, iBoysoft Mac Data Recovery also perform well in hard drive data recovery, external hard drive data recovery, USB drive data recovery, memory card data recovery, no matter which are video, photo, audio and email.

-Tutorial to recover data from unreadable SD card on Mac with iBoysoft Mac Data Recovery
+Tutorial to recover lost data from unreadable SD card on Mac with iBoysoft Mac Data Recovery

 Step 1: Download and install iBoysoft Data Recovery on Mac.